Making this world a better place for everyone

-Trisha was invited as a featured exhibitor to the White House Science Fair to showcase her work with ReThink.
-She was selected as Global Teen Leader 2015 by We Are Family Foundation and was conferred the "Global Anti-Bullying Hero" award from Auburn University, "Anti-Bullying Champion" award by the International Princess Diana Awards, UK and Upstander Legacy Celebration award from Tyler Clementi Foundation.
-She is also a proud recipient of several other awards including the "Daily Points of Light" awarded by the George H. W. Bush Foundation for extraordinary social volunteering and service.
+For her advocacy, public service, and her commitment to leading an anti-cyberbullying movement, Trisha was selected as a 2015 Global Teen Leader by the We Are Family Foundation, conferred the 2016 WebMD Health Hero of the Year Prodigy Award, and received the Anti-Bullying Champion Award by the International Princess Diana Awards, the Global Anti-Bullying Hero Award from Auburn University, and the Upstander Legacy Celebration Award from the Tyler Clementi Foundation.
+She is also a proud recipient of several other awards, including the Daily Points of Light Honor, awarded by the George H. W. Bush Foundation for extraordinary volunteering and service.

 Trisha has also helped spark a rallying cry against online hate.
 To date, she has shared the ReThink message in over 60+ keynotes in 30+ cities in 3 languages, speaking on platforms that include TED, TEDx, WIRED, The Aspen Ideas Festival, La Ciudad de Las Ideas, SAP, Girls Who Code, the Family Online Safety Institute, Universities, Schools, Conferences and more.

 Outside of ReThink, Trisha is involved in a number of initiatives that are close to her heart.
 In 2017, she was elected Illinois's Youth Governor - the state's first female Youth Governor in 28 years.
 She's also an ardent supporter of empowering women in the entrepreneurial community.
 Whether volunteering her time to teach young women how to code at Girls Who Code, or leading SoGal Boston, a chapter of the SoGal movement, which is committed to ending the diversity gap in entrepreneurship, Trisha is working to inspire and support a generation of fierce, fearless leaders tackling the world's most important issues.